 Singapore is an exciting, fast-paced city.
 To take a break from the urban way of life, you can visit several nearby islands, each with its distinctive culture and attractions.
 The best-known islands near Singapore are Sentosa and St. John.
 There are, however, a few equally interesting but lower key islands worth visiting as well.

-Lazarus Island can only be reached from St. John’s Island.
+One of the secret nature spots in Singapore, Lazarus Island can only be reached from St. John’s Island.
 After taking a ferry from Singapore to St. John’s Island, you walk across a bridge to reach Lazarus Island, which has beautiful beaches that are less crowded than those of St. John’s.

 Pulau Ubin is an island where you can take a tour of the wetlands and rent a bicycle.
 There are several hotels and resorts where you can stay.
 There are also spots for camping.